apache/aurora/docs/deploying-aurora-scheduler.md

     Replica in EMPTY status received a broadcasted recover request

+## Storage Performance Considerations

+See [this document](scheduler-storage.md) for scheduler storage performance considerations.

 ## Network considerations
 The Aurora scheduler listens on 2 ports - an HTTP port used for client RPCs and a web UI, and a libprocess (HTTP+Protobuf) port used to communicate with the Mesos master and for the log